Pubfred/ZEON_Info_Bot/README.md

 ```
 node bot.js
 ```
-Optionally you can run the bot on background with:
+Optionally you can run the bot on a screen with:
 ```
+screen -S  mybot
-node bot.js background
+node bot.js
+CRTL AD (to quit the screen )

 ```

 # <a name = "bot-commands"></a> Bot commands